Jamonygr/azure-terraform-pipeline-with-stages/README.md

 - Download the Terraform plan artifact
 - Initialize Terraform with the `-reconfigure` option
 - Apply the Terraform plan with the `-auto-approve` and `-input=false` options

+## Nodes

+The pipeline uses the `ubuntu-latest` virtual machine image as its build agent.
+This image provides a Linux-based environment for running the pipeline tasks.